 Don't sweat it

-Test-driving your new Grants Management System may seem stressful and daunting at first but it does not have to be.
+Test-driving your new Grants Management System may seem stressful and daunting at first, but it doesn't have to be.
 With the right approach, tips and tools, testing can be an exciting and valuable opportunity for your team to verify that your new system works as it should, while also getting to know the new system well and become confident power users right from the start!